Skip to Main Content

 For all other respondents, if the investigation concludes that the preponderance of the evidence demonstrates that the Regulation was violated, the matter will be referred to the Provost and Vice President for Academic and Student Affairs, if the respondent is a faculty member, or to Human Resources if the respondent is a staff member, for appropriate further action.
 All other types of respondents will be referred to the Vice President for the responsible area for further appropriate action.

-In all cases, the respondent is presumed innocent unless the preponderance of the evidence shows otherwise.
+In all cases, the respondent is presumed not responsible unless the preponderance of the evidence shows otherwise.
 The totality of all evidence available, from all relevant sources, is considered.

 Students who are found to have violated this Regulation will be subject to disciplinary action as set forth in the Student Code of Conduct.
-Faculty and staff who are found to have violated this Regulation will be subject to disciplinary action pursuant to applicable collective bargaining agreements and UNF's Personnel Program.
-Third parties (including contractors and guests) who are found to have violated this Regulation may be barred from the campus and/or conducting business with UNF.
+University employees who are found to have violated this Regulation will be subject to disciplinary action pursuant to applicable collective bargaining agreements and UNF's Personnel Program.
+Third parties (such as contractors and guests) who are found to have violated this Regulation may be barred from the campus and/or conducting business with UNF.
 Disciplinary actions against students, employees and third parties will be determined on a case-by-case basis.

 VII.
 CRIMINAL COMPLAINTS